fork-archive-hub/surveo/server/README.md

 An event is emitted after each successfully approved vote for a survey.
 The event is emitted only to users in the "survey.SURVEY_ID" channel.

+## Request validation
+Validation of the query body is done with the `validateSchema` hook which uses the `Joi` library.
+Each service has a `SERVICE.schemas.js` file that contains the schemas for the queries it supports.

 ## Author